 Gates of Paradise

 The Battistero di San Giovanni has three doors, of which the most important is called the Gates of Paradise.
 These north doors were sculpted by Lorenzo Ghiberti, a 22-year-old artist that took 26 years to complete (from 1426 until 1452).

 The Gates of Paradise is made up of 10 bas-relief bronze panels representing several scenes of the Old Testament.
 The panels are now copies of the originals since these were moved to the Cathedral Museum in 1990 so they wouldn’t get spoilt by Florence’s harsh winters and summers.
 Another exact replica of these reliefs can be found in the Harris Museum, in Preston, UK.

 Is it worthwhile visiting?

-You will need to schedule the time for climbing to the top of the Cathedral and avoid the long queues that usually form, since, with the ticket you do not have to go through the box office again.
+You'll need to schedule the time for climbing to the top of the Cathedral and avoid the long queues that usually form, since, with the ticket, you do not have to go through the box office again.

 Monday to Friday: 8:15 am until 10:15 am and from 11:15 am until 7:30 pm

 Sunday and the first Saturday of every month: 8:15 am – 1:30 pm

 Children (between 6 and 14): € 5 (US$ 5.40)

 Piazza del Duomo (23 m) Campanile di Giotto, Florence (60 m) Florence Cathedral (84 m) Museo dell’Opera del Duomo (219 m) Museo Nazionale del Bargello (377 m)